It’s no secret that skills shortages have become a pretty serious threat to British business and the economy.

 The April 2017 Report on Jobs from the Recruitment and Employment Confederation (REC) and Markit revealed that candidate availability in the UK had fallen to a 16-month low.
 Recruiters warned of shortages of suitable applicants for more than 60 roles across various sectors.

-According to a recent report from law firm Eversheds Sutherland and market research company Winmark, the ‘war for talent’ and skills shortages are currently the most pressing concerns for HR leaders.
+According to a report from law firm Eversheds Sutherland and market research company Winmark, the ‘war for talent’ and skills shortages are currently the most pressing concerns for HR leaders.

 It’s clear that this is a considerable challenge and employers need to find a way to overcome it.
 So what are the specific actions and measures your organisation can put in place to maximise its chances of acquiring the skills it needs?